odedia/examples/quickstart/README.md

 ## Execute

-The quickstart workflow creates your control plane and data plane in Nile:
+The workflow creates the following control plane in Nile:

 - Sign up a new developer
 - Create a workspace, which must be globally unique